Special rules regarding travel

 Serving food onboard:

-At Premium class, a tray is served with a cold side dish with salmon, cheese, warm buns and a little for the sweet tooth as well as a selection of sodas and water
+At Premium class, cold dish with salmon, cheese, warm buns and a little for the sweet tooth as well as a selection of sodas and water is served.

 You must contact the cabin crew or station staff who will inform you what to do.

 You can read what the symptoms of Corona infection are on the website of the Medical Examiner's Office.
 For health issues, please contact Naalakkersuisut's hotline +299 801100.

 We ask our passengers to be aware of seat allocation on all our domestic routes with Dash-8.